Support your local food bank

-- They purchase in bulk and can buy 3-4x more food with each dollar.
+- They purchase in bulk and can buy three to four times more food with each dollar.

-"Monetary donations help us to buy foods when needed, so that we can have a consistent supply of food throughout the year.
-Purchasing food ourselves allows us to provide both perishable items (such as eggs, meat and cheese) and non-perishables.
-That said, we can use, and are happy to receive, any form of donation, whether it be food, money or physical (volunteering).” - (Salvation Army staff member)
+“Money helps us to buy foods when needed, so that we can have a good supply of food year-round.
+When we buy food, we can provide both perishable items (such as eggs, meat, and cheese) and non-perishables.
+That said, we are happy to receive any form of donation, whether it be food, money, or time (volunteering).” - Salvation Army staff member

-How can you help your local food bank?
+How can you donate money to your local food bank?

-- Donations above $20 are eligible for a tax receipt.
+- Your donations are eligible for a tax receipt.

-- They help food banks across BC, including those in rural and Northern communities.
+- Your online donations help food banks across BC, including those in rural and Northern communities.

-- If you know your local food bank, you can drop by with a monetary donation.
+- If you know your local food bank, or another food program, ask how you can donate.
+Perhaps you can send an email money transfer, or you can drop by with cash or a gift card.

-- You can visit Food Bank BC to find a food bank near you.
+- Visit Food Bank BC to find a food bank near you.

-- Those most deeply affected are single parent households with children, those on social assistance, and many people in the work force.
+- Those most affected are single-parent households with children, those who rely on social assistance, and many people in the work force.